amethyst/rfcs/0000-template.md

 This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
 If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

-Please keep in mind the core design and philosphy of Amethyst; it is an ECS-based game engine.
 </details>

 # Unresolved Questions